 If these questions worry you, you’re in the right place.

-It’s no longer a good idea to save a few hundred dollars on setting up a cheap, off-the-shelves website.
+It’s no longer a good idea to save a few hundred dollars on setting up a cheap, off-the-shelf website.
 Or to assemble one yourself, like a failed D-I-Y project.
-If your website is ill thought out, shoddy looking or hard to navigate, all the hundreds of bills with Dame Nellie Melba on them you go on to spend on digital marketing are, well, gone for a song.
+If your website is ill-planned, shoddy-looking or hard to navigate, all the hundreds of bills with Dame Nellie Melba on them you go on to spend on digital marketing are, well, gone for a song.

 Jignesh Sanghvi: 10 years of experience at your service